Questions about COVID?

 TESTING SITE INFORMATION:

-Urgent Care Drive-Thru is currently testing: symptomatic patients, pre-procedure, pre-air travel, and asymptomatic exposure (an individual who has had unmasked contact with a COVID positive person within 6 feet for more than 15 minutes.
-Please note: 5-7 days from exposure must have passed before asymptomatic testing will be allowed.)
+Urgent Care is currently testing: symptomatic patients, pre-procedure, pre-air travel, and people without symptoms who have been exposed (exposure is defined as unmasked contact with a COVID positive person within 6 feet for more than 15 minutes.
+Five to seven days from exposure must have passed before asymptomatic testing will be allowed.)
+For travel testing, please carefully check the requirements of your airline and destination.
+Some such as Hawaii have designated labs where testing must be performed, and may not accept a test from others such as Providence Urgent Care.

 Family Medical Center: Monday to Friday – 7:30 am to 7:00 pm.
 Please call in advance to schedule an appointment: 509-525-6650.
 1120 West Rose Street, Walla Walla.